-In addition, the Landfill does not accept: Hazardous Waste, Infectious Waste, Radioactive Waste, Dead Animals, Liquids of any type, Asbestos (in any form), Petroleum Contaminated Soil, Asphalt from Paving, Used Needles, manure from livestock.
-Asbestos containing waste is referred to the Ames/Story Environmental Landfill.
-Petroleum contaminated soil is typically referred to Metro Waste Authority.
+In addition, the Landfill does not accept: Hazardous Waste, Infectious Waste, Radioactive Waste, Dead Animals, Liquids of any type, Asphalt from Paving, Used Needles, manure from livestock.
+Petroleum contaminated soil that can be remediated is typically referred to Metro Waste Authority.

 The landfill provides assistance to customers that have these wastes by helping them find other disposal facilities that do accept these wastes.